The Knowing Field in Family Constellations

 • unconscious communication

-Sheldrake suggested that biological and social systems may be influenced by shared informational fields that help organize patterns, memory, and behavior across time and space.
-While Family Constellations developed independently from his work, some practitioners and participants see similarities between morphic fields and the knowing field experienced during constellations.
+Sheldrake suggested that living systems may be influenced by shared informational fields that contribute to patterns of organization and memory.
+Although Family Constellations developed independently of his work, some practitioners and participants see similarities between these ideas.

 Emotional and Embodied Experience